 We really love our sauces around here!

-Literally a one pot wonder, this mushroom ragu tastes even better the next day after the flavors got a chance to marry together.
+Literally a one pot wonder, this ragu tastes even better the next day after the flavors got a chance to marry together.

 Lentil Mushroom Ragu